jaerrib/image2sound/README.md

   a preset for attack, decay, sustain, and release values.
 This defaults to *piano*.

-### "Split" mode
+### "Stereo" mode

-Note that the default behavior of the utility is to create a single stereo audio file.
-Adding `--split` will split the resulting audio into three separate files (red, green, blue).
+Note that the default behavior of the utility is to split the resulting audio into separate files to make better use of DAWs.
+However, you may want a stereo file instead.
+Do this by adding '--stereo' to your run command.
+Please note that this mode bypasses the composition engine, uses a different conversion method for generating the audio, and is incompatible with CMYK images.
+In addition, you can use the following parameters in conjunction with stereo mode:

+- `-min` for the desired number of minutes (defaults to 1 so must be set to zero if shorter tracks are wanted)
+- `-sec` for the desired number of seconds (defaults to zero)

+> "Stereo" mode is planned to be deprecated at some point in the future.

 ### "Reveal" mode